Skip to main content

 The National Symphony Orchestra has been at the centre of Ireland’s cultural life for 75 years.
 Formerly the RTÉ National Symphony Orchestra, it was founded in 1948 as the Raidió Éireann Symphony Orchestra.
 In 2022, the Orchestra transferred from RTÉ to the remit of the National Concert Hall.

-Resident orchestra of the National Concert Hall since its opening in 1981, it is a leading force in Irish musical life through year-long programmes of live music – ranging from symphonic, choral and operatic to music from stage and screen, popular and traditional music, and new commissions – alongside recordings, broadcasts on RTÉ and internationally through the European Broadcasting Union.
-Its innovative educational projects and mentoring scheme for young musicians extends the orchestra’s reach.
+Resident orchestra at the National Concert Hall since its opening in 1981, today it is a primary force in Irish musical life through year-long programmes of live performances of music ranging from symphonic, choral and operatic to music of the stage and screen, popular and traditional music, new commissions, recordings, broadcasts on RTÉ and internationally through the European Broadcasting Union.
+Schools concerts, family focused events, initiatives targeting emerging artists and composers, collaborations with partner promoters and organisations extend the orchestra’s reach.

 Do you want to work with the orchestra